 experience on our website.
 If you continue, we'll assume that you are happy to receive

-Maintenance and engineering work can be noisy – but we try hard to keep noise and disruption to a minimum
+Our work can be noisy, but we try hard to keep noise and disruption to a minimum

-Maintenance is the general day-to-day upkeep of the railway such as looking after tracks, signals and power supplies, while we refer to larger scale projects, such as track replacement, as engineering work.
+Maintenance is the general day-to-day upkeep of the railway such as looking after tracks, signals and power supplies.

-When we began to run the railway in October 2002, we faced a huge backlog of engineering work.
-We have been working since to replace and upgrade much of the infrastructure and have significantly improved the safety and reliability of the railway.
+When we took over the running of the railway in October 2002, we faced a huge backlog of work.
+We have been working since to upgrade or replace much of the infrastructure and have significantly improved the safety and reliability of the railway.

-We use a range of measures to minimise noise and disruption including:
+We use a range of measures to minimise noise and disruption from our work: